Harshpatidar245/Movies-voting/README.md

 - **React.js**: For building the user interface.
 - **React Query**: To fetch and manage data from the OMDB API.
 - **Tailwind CSS**: For styling the application in a responsive manner.
-- **OMDB API**: To fetch movie data and show detailed information about the movies.

 ## Installation